pingcap/community/votes/0759-dhysum-as-tidb-reviewer.md

-# A Vote for BornChanger as TiDB Reviewer
+# A Vote for dhysum as TiDB Reviewer

 ## Proposal